 Translation of all 8 essays (plus Thanks and Introduction) by Alexandra Cox.

 This is my third biggest published translation, so please click here to read some scanned pages.
-Please contact me if you’d like to receive a spiral-bound copy of these pages.
 Here are the first couple of paragraphs from the introduction by Museum Tinguely director Roland Wetzel: